kamarain/imagenet-tiny/README.md

 * <DEVKITDIR>/evaluation/demo_eval_clsloc.m

 You may run it in Matlab and you should get the classification output.
-However, that is pretty crappy and therefore you may found our own version of the same script
+However, we have added a modified version of the script to our Matlab/ dir which is easier to configure to your paths etc.

 * <IMAGENET-TINY_DIR>/Matlab/demo_eval_clsloc2.m

 Edit its config file *devkit_conf.m* to correspond your paths and run in Matlab and you should get the following output:
 ```
+$ cd <IMAGENET-TINY_DIR>/matlab
+$ cp devkit_conf.m.example devit_conf.m
+EDIT paths in devkit_conf.m to correspond your directory structure
+$ nice matlab -nodesktop
+>> demo_eval_clsloc2
 ....
 ....
 # guesses vs clsloc error vs cls-only error